dotnet/designs/accepted/single-file/design.md

 ### Existing API

 We need to determine the semantics of current APIs such as `Assembly.Location` that return the information about an assembly's location on disk.

-For example, `Assembly.Location`  for a bundled assembly could return:
+#### `Assembly.Location`

+There are a few options to consider for the `Assembly.Location`  property of a bundled assembly:

 * A fixed literal (ex: `null`) indicating that no actual location is available.
 * The simple name of the assembly (with no path).
-* A special UNC notation such as `//?/asm.dll` to denote files that come from the bundle.
-If multiple single-file bundles are used in an app (ex: plugins), this notation could be extended as `//?bundle-assembly/name.dll` -- if it is important to make a distinction with respect to which bundle an assembly came from.
+* A special UNC notation such as `<bundle-path>/:/asm.dll` to denote files that come from the bundle.
 * The path of the assembly as if it were not to be packaged into the single-file.
 * In the case of files spilled to disk (ex: ready-to-run assemblies) -- the actual location of the extracted file.
 * A configurable selection of the above, etc.

-Most of the app development can be agnostic to whether the app is published as single-file or not.
-However, the parts of the app that deal with physical locations of files need to be aware of the single-file packaging.

-In the first implementation, we propose keeping the default behavior of `Assembly.Location`.
+We propose keeping the default behavior of `Assembly.Location`.
 That is,

 * If the assembly is loaded directly from the bundle, return empty-string
 * If the assembly is extracted to disk, return the location of the extracted file.

-The semantics of assembly location should be tuned further based on user feedback, and such that it aligns with other bundling technologies in .Net Core ecosystem.
+Most of the app development can be agnostic to whether the app is published as single-file or not.
+However, the parts of the app that deal with physical locations of files need to be aware of the single-file packaging.

+#### `AppContext.BaseDirectory`

+A few options to consider for the `AppContext.BaseDirectory` are:

+* The directory where embedded files are extracted out: This option enables easy access to content files spilled to disk.
+However, if no files need to be extracted to disk for an application bundle, there's no extraction directory.
+* The extraction-directory if files are extracted, the AppHost directory otherwise.
+The limitation to this approach is that the value of  `AppContext.BaseDirectory`  changes with the way applications are packaged/executed.
+* The directory where `AppHost` binary resides (always).

+We propose that `AppContext.BaseDirectory`  should always be set to the directory where the `AppHost` bundle resides.
+This scheme doesn't provide an obvious mechanism to access the contents of the extraction directory -- by design.
+The recommended method for accessing content files from the bundle are:

+- Do not bundle application data files into the single-exe; instead them next to the bundle.
+This way, the application binary is a single-file, but not the whole application.
+- Embed data files as managed resources into application binary, and access them via resource management [APIs](<https://docs.microsoft.com/en-us/dotnet/api/system.reflection.assembly.getmanifestresourcestream?view=netcore-3.0>).

 ## Testing